Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Followers of both New Thought and New Age believe in a direct relationship with ‘The Ultimate Source’ however IT is perceived.
 Followers of both are generally strongly optimistic because they believe that they are all part of ‘God’ or at least have a Spark of the Divine within.
 I call it the ‘God-Spark within.’

 Both groups accept the biblical teaching of ‘as above, so below.’
-The New Thought group interprets ‘heaven’ as a state of mind which manifests itself in one’s earthly experiences.
+The New Thought group interprets ‘heaven’ as a state of mind that manifests itself in one’s earthly experiences.
 As in mind, (above), so in manifestations (below).
 “Heaven” can be interpreted as ‘the uplifted state of consciousness, the peaceful sense of universal Oneness that the mystic seeks.’

 Both generally believe that there is only one Presence and Power in the universe and that Power is good.